rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 #### What about data loss

-As we already know it will not get messages delivered while it is not connected.
+As we already know, it will not get messages which are delivered while it is not connected.
 Once connected, the consumer uses *Client Auto Acknowledgement* therefore it will not lose queued messages, as long as it is connected.
 Once it disconnects, or it looses the connection, all queued messages are lost.

 If we are using this type of consumer to keep a local-cache up-to-date with updates that come via messages, we need to know when we are processing the first message so that we clear the cache and prime it.
+> You can add a ApplicationListener<ListenerContainerConsumerFailedEvent> and listen for AsyncConsumerStartedEvent(s).
+More info [here](https://docs.spring.io/spring-amqp/reference/html/#async-consumer).

 #### Is this consumer highly available

 This consumer is **highly available** as long as the broker has at least one node where to connect.
 The consumer will always recreate the queue, therefore the queue it uses is non-durable, auto-delete and exclusive.

 **IMPORTANT**: We should not include this type of queues in HA policies because an *auto-delete* queue will be automatically deleted as soon as its last consumer is cancelled or when the connection is lost.

 #### Is this consumer resilient to connection failures